SciML/DiffEqDocs.jl/docs/src/basics/overview.md

 use plot solutions, simply call the `plot(sol)` and the plotter will generate appropriate plots.
 If `save_everystep` was used, the plotters can generate animations of the solutions to evolution equations using the `animate(sol)` command.
-Plots can be customized using all of the keyword arguments provided by Plots.jl.
+Plots can be customized using all the keyword arguments provided by Plots.jl.
 Please see Plots.jl's documentation for more information.

 ## Add-on Tools

-One of the most compelling features of DifferentialEquations.jl is that the common solver interface allows one to build tools which are "algorithm and problem agnostic".
+One of the most compelling features of DifferentialEquations.jl is that the common solver interface allows one to build tools which are “algorithm and problem agnostic”.
 For example, one of the provided tools allows for performing parameter estimation on `ODEProblem`s.
 Since the `solve` interface is the same for the different algorithms, one can use any of the associated solving algorithms.
 This modular structure allows one to mix and match overarching analysis tools